88vikram/pyebm/README.md

 This toolbox supports 3 different Gaussian mixture models.
 1. Algorithm proposed in [3] by Alexandra Young et. al.
 2. Algorithm proposed in [2] by Vikram Venkatraghavan et. al.
-3. Algorithm proposed in [4] by Vikram Venkatraghavan et. al.
+3. Algorithm proposed in [4] by Vikram Venkatraghavan et. al. (left out of the toolbox currently)

 ## Required Libraries